Multi-task neural networks by learned contextual inputs: Learned-context neural networks

 \subsection{Comparable architectures}

 Throughout the analysis of the learned-context neural network, we will make comparisons with two closely related architectures.
-The first is the context-sensitive networks as presented by \citet{Silver2008}, given in Equation \ref{eq:cs-nn}.
-The second is the classic MTL architecture of \citet{Caruana1997}, which we will refer to as last-layer MTL.
-This is described by Equation \ref{eq:mt-nn}.
+The first is the context-sensitive networks as presented by \citet{Silver2008}, given in Equation \ref{eq:mtl-nn-context-sensitive}.
+The second is the classic multi-task neural network of \citet{Caruana1997}, which we will refer to as \textit{last-layer} neural networks.
+This is described by Equation \ref{eq:mtl-nn-last-layer-beta}.
+The three architectures are illustrated in Figure \ref{fig:mt-architectures}.